Classical-to-quantum non-signalling boxes: Introduction

-One fruitful approach to the above question has been to consider “non-signalling boxes”, hypothetical boxes that accept classical inputs and yield classical outputs that are non-locally correlated with each other \cite{PR barrett}.
+One fruitful approach to the above question has been to consider “non-signalling boxes”, hypothetical boxes that accept classical inputs and yield classical outputs that are non-locally correlated with each other \cite{PRBarrett}.
 Then try to find tasks to which they would be useful when the correlations are stronger than those allowed by quantum mechanics.
-It has been discovered that some tasks, mostly of information processing nature, with no relation whatsoever with quantum mechanics, have qualitatively different behaviour when allowed access to such boxes \cite{van dam}, \cite{brassard}.
-Tantalisingly, some tasks underwent a qualitative change precisely at the border of quantum to beyond quantum correlation strengths \cite{quantum limits from swapping, information causality, non-local computation}.
+It has been discovered that some tasks, mostly of information processing nature, with no relation whatsoever with quantum mechanics, have qualitatively different behaviour when allowed access to such boxes \cite{vanDam,brassard,localOrthogonality,macroscopicLocality}.
+Tantalisingly, some tasks undergo a qualitative change precisely at the border of quantum to beyond quantum correlation strengths \cite{quantumLimitsFromSwapping, informationCausality, non-localComputation}.
 This already shows that quantum mechanics is a very special theory from a fundamental point of view, unrelated to “physical” properties such as structure of atoms, etc. Yet not the entire boundary of the set of quantum correlations has been singled out in this way.
 It is therefore quite important, in order to make progress along this line, to find new tasks and/or different ways to characterise nonlocality.
+Many of these have been recently suggested, such as post-quantum steering \cite{ChannelFrameworkSteering,PostQuantumSteering,formalismSteering} and post-quantum GPTs \cite{GPTBarrett,hardy}.
+For extensive reviews see \cite{resourceNonclassicalChannels,GPTReview}.

 Here we introduce a (potentially) new type of non-signalling, non-local “boxes”.
-The boxes have classical inputs and they output quantum particles in given correlated states, depending on the inputs Fig 1.
+The boxes have classical inputs and they output quantum particles in given correlated states, depending on the inputs as shown in Fig \ref{Fig:CQBoxes1}.

-In order for the box to be non-signalling, the reduced density matrix of each party must be independent on the input of the other party: \beq \eeq where $\rho^{x,y}_{A}={\rm Tr}_B \rho^{x,y}_{A,B}$ and $\rho^{x,y}_{B}={\rm Tr}_A \rho^{x,y}_{A,B}$.
-In the case of multiple parties we generalise these conditions to say that the density matrices of all subgroups of parties could not depend on the inputs to the other parties.
+In order for the box to be non-signalling, the reduced density matrix of each party must be independent on the input of the other party: \beq \eeq where $\rho^{x,y}_{A}=\tr_B \rho^{x,y}_{A,B}$ and $\rho^{x,y}_{B}=\tr_A \rho^{x,y}_{A,B}$.
+In the case of multiple parties we generalise these conditions to say that the density matrices of all subgroups of parties could not depend on the inputs of the other parties.